 - Arrange apples in a single layer, overlapping them across the puff pastry.

-- Sprinkle cubed butter across the apples.
+- Sprinkle 4 tablespoons cubed butter across the apples.

 - Bake for 30-35 minutes or until the crust is dark golden brown and the apples are soft but not mushy.